Liveaboard Diving

 Visa Information

-Thailand – Passport holders of most western countries will be issued a single entry* visa or entry stamp upon arrival for a stay of up to 30 days* in Thailand.
-Nationals of countries not included in Thailand’s Visa Exemption scheme may need to obtain a tourist visa from their nearest Royal Thai Embassy or Thai Consulate, or apply on-line for a visa on arrival.
-Further information relating to Thailand visas and entry requirements can be found on the Thai Immigration Bureau’s website here: https://www.immigration.go.th/
+Passport holders of most Western countries will be issued a single entry visa or entry stamp upon arrival for a stay of up to 60 days in Thailand.
+Nationals of countries not included in Thailand’s Visa Exemption scheme may need to obtain a tourist visa from their nearest Royal Thai Embassy or Thai Consulate or apply online for a visa on arrival.

 Passport Validity

-Your passport should be valid for a minimum period of 6 months from the date of entry into Thailand.
-Entry to Thailand is normally refused if you have a passport which is damaged or has pages missing.
+Your passport should be valid for a minimum period of 6 months from the date of entry into Thailand and have at least one blank page.
+Entry into Thailand is normally refused if you have a passport which is damaged or has pages missing.

 Proof of onward travel and funds

 Immigration officials in Thailand may ask you to show a confirmed ticket to leave Thailand within the maximum number of days you can stay in the country as proof of onward travel (e.g. a return or onward air ticket).
-Immigration officials may also ask for evidence of adequate finances equivalent to 10,000 Baht per person, or 20,000 Baht per family (for on-arrival-visa visitors).
+Immigration officials may also ask for evidence of adequate finances equivalent to 20,000 Baht per person, or 40,000 Baht per family (for visa-on-arrival visitors).

 Health

 No specific vaccinations are required unless you are coming from or passing through contaminated areas.
-However, we strongly advise that you ensure that your standard vaccinations are up-to-date (tetanus, polio, MMR, etc.) and check with your nearest travel clinic for the latest information and recommendations.
+However, we strongly advise that you ensure routine vaccinations are up-to-date (tetanus, polio, MMR, etc.) and check with your nearest travel clinic for the latest information and recommendations.

 Please make sure you use insect repellent and cover exposed skin to reduce the risk of Dengue Fever and other insect borne diseases.